Shower System Rough-In Checklist Before Tiling the Wall

 • Final finished wall plane

-If the plumber and tile installer are different people, make sure they both understand the expected finished wall thickness before the valve position is finalized.
+If the plumber and tile installer are different people, make sure both understand the expected finished wall thickness before the valve position is finalized.

-14. Take Photos Before the Wall Is Closed
+10. Take Photos Before the Wall Is Closed

-• Valve location
+• Valve location and depth

 • Pipe routes